Search

 Compartmentalization of hot and cold air masses in a technical room

-Our aim is tooptimize the thermal performance of your data center and technical premises by ensuring even distribution of fresh air and minimizing energy losses.
-Working closely with you, we’ll provide specific recommendations for the design of your air-conditioning systems, taking into account your needs in terms of cooling capacity, redundancy and energy efficiency.
+Working closely with you, we will provide specific recommendations for the design of your air conditioning systems, taking into account your requirements in terms of cooling capacity, redundancy and energy efficiency.

 Smoke extraction, fire systems and detection study

-The study of smoke extraction in a data center technical room is an essential aspect of fire safety.
-In the event of a fire, it is crucial to be able to detect the smoke generated quickly, to ensure the safety of those present and to keep critical equipment running smoothly.
+In the event of a fire, it is crucial to be able to quickly detect the smoke generated to ensure the safety of those present and maintain the proper operation of critical equipment.

 A smoke extraction study involves analyzing the characteristics of the technical room, such as its surface area, height, equipment layout and any obstacles to air circulation.
-Using CFD simulation models, we are able to predict smoke propagation in the event of a fire,identify whether detection is correctly positioned and size fire-fighting systems.

 Simulation of detection and smoke extraction in a data center technical room during a fire outbreak

-Data centers : on the same subject
+Data centers: on the same subject